pefreeman/36-290/PROJECT_DATASETS/README.md

 6 Aug 2018: Added EMLINE_MASS.
 This completes the set of four project datasets.

 16 Jul 2019: Moved the project datasets to the EXAMPLES directory.
-Four new project datasets will be placed here in the near future.
+Four new project datasets for Fall 2019 will be placed here in the near future.

 16 Jul 2019: Added KEPLER_OBJS_INTEREST dataset.